Treatments for Chronic Pain

 What conditions do you treat?

-We frequently treat patients with back pain, shoulder pain or hip pain.
+We frequently treat patients with back pain, knee, shoulder pain or hip pain.

 Specific conditions include: rotator cuff tendinopathy, hip 'bursitis', or chronic back pain.